Corneal Cross-linking Treatment

 What is Corneal Cross-linking (CXL)?

 Healthy corneas are able to retain their shape due to cross-linkage between collagen fibers.
 When keratoconus occurs, these cross links, or support beams, break down, weakening the cornea and causing the tissue to bulge outwards.
 CXL is a minimally invasive, biological solution that uses riboflavin eye drops and ultraviolet light to increase the amount of collagen links, strengthen the cornea, and help prevent further loss of vision.
-CXL treatment is awaiting approval from the U.S. Food and Drug Administration (FDA), however our practice is one of the few approved clinical trial sites in the nation.
+CXL treatment is fully approved by the the U.S. Food and Drug Administration (FDA).
+Our practice was one of the few approved clinical trial sites in the nation.

 The purpose of corneal cross-linking is to fortify the cornea by increasing the number of attachments that bind the collagen fibers to each other.